electron/build-tools/README.md

 ## Initial Electron Setup

-Getting and building Electron only requires the `e` command:
+After the installation steps above, getting and building Electron only takes the `e` command:

 ```sh
 cd /path/to/your/developer/folder